Implementation of three LWC Schemes in the WiFi 4-Way Handshake with Software Defined Radio: Implementation of OFDM System, IEEE 802.11X and CoAP in SDR

 The MUX block is used to combine each $48$-complex header and $384$-complex payload at a time.
-Therefore, the output of MUX block is $432$ complex numbers in total, and it will be sent to the OFDM-carrier-allocator block.
+Therefore, the output of the MUX block is $432$ complex numbers in total, and is sent to the OFDM-carrier-allocator block, which is described as follows.

-The OFDM-carrier-allocator block in Figure \ref{fig:OFDM_Sender_without_Enc} creates $11$ complex vectors for each $432$ complex numbers input, and those vectors are shown in Figure \ref{fig:Carrier_Manipulator}.
+The OFDM-carrier-allocator block maps the stream of $432$ complex numbers into $11$ complex vectors, which are shown in Figure \ref{fig:Carrier_Manipulator}.
 The complex vectors are labeled as $M_i$ for $i=1,2,\ldots,11$, and each vector contains 64 complex numbers as 64 subcarriers, where $M_1$ and $M_2$ are two synchronization words.
 Additionally, each header prime and each message prime in Figure \ref{fig:Carrier_Manipulator} come from the header and message data after inserted $4$ pilot carriers and $0$ DC subcarrier.
-Namely, the pilot complex numbers $[1, 1, 1, -1]$ are inserted into the subcarriers $[-21, -7, 7, 21]$ respectively for each $64$ subcarriers.
+Namely, the pilot complex numbers $[1, 1, 1, -1]$ are inserted into the subcarriers $[-21, -7, 7, 21]$ respectively for each of $64$ subcarriers.
 Furthermore, the subcarriers from $-32$ to $-27$ and from $27$ to $31$ and subcarrier $0$ are set to be complex value zeros.
 Thus, the format of subcarriers exactly matches the IEEE 802.11 standard in Figure \ref{fig:OFDM_802.11a_Keysight}.

-The IFFT size in IFFT block is set to 64, so that IFFT block manipulates each 64 complex subcarriers at a time.
-In detail, it converts each 64 complex numbers which are discrete samples in frequency domain to 64 complex numbers which are discrete samples in time domain.
+The size of the IFFT block is set to 64 so that it can manipulate 64 complex subcarriers at a time.
+More specifically, it converts 64 complex numbers that are discrete samples in the frequency domain to 64 complex numbers that are discrete samples in the time domain.

-The cyclic prefix (CP) block inserts $16$ complex numbers CP at the beginning of the each $64$ complex numbers input.
-The prefix is the copy of the last 16 complex numbers of the $64$ complex numbers.
+The cyclic prefix block inserts a cyclic prefix (CP) consisting of $16$ complex numbers at the beginning of every stream of $64$ complex numbers.
+The prefix is the copy of the last 16 complex numbers out of the $64$ complex numbers.